 plan to revamp our error message to be more descriptive and user-friendly.

-.
+Currently, our hierarchy only extends to Group.
 To serve our target users better, we plan to add a new level,

-to ProfBook.
+TutorialSlot to ProfBook.
 This would allow our target users to juggle not only groups but also tutorial slots.

-would in theory be almost identical to the implementation of Group
+Implementing this is rather easy as TutorialSlot would in theory be almost identical to the implementation of Group,

 Currently, our users can only mark tasks as completed.
 To serve our target users better, we plan to allow our users to